ad-freiburg/ad-blog/content/post/project-qlue-ls/index.md

 - the end position of the node it "attaches" to

 The "attach" node is the first previous non-comment sibling or the parent.
-(every comment has a parent)
+(Every comment has a parent.)

 ![](img/FormattingCommentAttach.svg)

 Then do **Step 2**, **Step 3** and **Step 4** as before.
-But dont remove redundant edits in **Step 4**.
+But don't remove redundant edits in **Step 4**.

 {{< notice note >}}

-Since I compute a spearation edit between each node, I can savely assume that each comment got "deleted"
+Since I compute a separation edit between each node, I can safely assume that each comment got "deleted"
-(exept if it is the first or last child of the root but lets ignore this edge case).
+(except if it is the first or last child of the root but let's ignore this edge case).

 {{< /notice >}}

-**Step 5**: Merge Comments
+**Step 5**: Merge comments
 Merge the extracted comments into the sequence of edits.

 {{< notice note >}}